ashiqurrahmankhan21st/DataAnalytics/README.md

 2) What is reason that is responsible for most of the breakdown time of a day
 3) At which portion of the Working Hour breakdown happens most
 4) At which portin of the week/month breakdown causes most
+5) Machines that coause maximum Breakdowns; that can be replaced or take some preventive measures to reduce Downtime

 Note: Other findings may be added in future

  Ⓒ This DataSet is useable for this Project only.
-Company Name is Classified.
+No farther use.